dfelinto/blender-manual/manual/render/output/animation_player.rst

 Image files are cached during playback for faster access.

-While loading images isn't always a bottleneck, there are situations where high resolution images may slow down playback causing frame skipping.
+While loading images is rarely a bottleneck, there are situations where high resolution images may slow down playback causing frame skipping.

 .. seealso::